abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

  In the above example, we highlighted the `addIngredient` method which returns the current object i.e `this` which enables us to chain the methods.
 If we don't return `this` from the method `addIngredient` chining will throw an exception

  ## Scheduling: `setTimeout` and `setInterval`
+ ----

  Any activity that is planned at a future time interval is generally referred to as scheduling.
-Both the functions allow you to execute a piece of JavaScript code/function at a certain point in the future.
+Both functions allow you to execute a piece of JavaScript code/function at a certain point in the future.

 ### setTimeout()